 Learn more about Ugift®, an online tool to help friends and family contribute to your Advisor-Guided Plan account.

 When evaluating a particular state's plan, you should weigh any potential tax advantages with other features, such as quality of investment options and plan fees, in order to make an informed decision.
-You may discover that your state plan offers attractive tax benefits, but has higher fees than another state's plan.
-It is important to work with your financial advisor to select the best plan for your particular situation.
+You may discover that your state plan offers attractive tax benefits but has higher fees than another state's plan.
+It is important to work with your financial professional to select the best plan for your particular situation.

 Add to your college savings